Elder Abuse Statutes in Insurance Bad Faith Claims

 The real power of the Elder Abuse Act lies in the remedies it provides.
 In a standard insurance bad faith case, a policyholder can recover the unpaid policy benefits, consequential damages, and — if they can prove oppression, fraud, or malice — punitive damages.
 But the Elder Abuse Act goes further in several critical ways:

-In a successful elder abuse action, the court shallaward reasonable attorney’s fees and costs.
-This is not discretionary — it is mandatory.
+In a successful financial-abuse action, the court shallaward reasonable attorney’s fees and costs.
+Under § 15657.5(a), this remedy turns on proof of the financial abuse by a preponderance of the evidence— the ordinary civil standard, not the heightened clear-and-convincing showing that some other remedies require.
+It is not discretionary; it is mandatory.
 In standard bad faith litigation, attorney’s fees are generally not recoverable unless a specific statute or contract provision provides for them.
 The availability of fee-shifting fundamentally changes the economics of the case: it makes it financially viable for attorneys to take cases that might otherwise not justify the investment, and it increases the insurer’s exposure significantly.

 Pain and Suffering Damages